oevkaya/Prompts-Publishing-Training/README.md

 #### Acknowledgments

 Thanks for the initial repository curated by me and CDCS people earlier on with their feedback.
-For the creation of base prompt templates, the deep search via Scispace and further curation has been implemented.
+For the creation of base prompt templates, the deep search via *Scispace AI tool* and further human based curation has been implemented.
 Final templates and corresponding use cases are created personally based on draft materials.